 In these circumstances, her SML will begin the day after the first day of her pregnancy-related absence.

-Pregnant employees are entitled to paid time off for antenatal care - see pregnancy at work.
+Pregnant employees are entitled to paid time off for antenatal care - see employees' right to paid time off for antenatal care.

 Childbirth before maternity leave has begun